hotrodorm/hotrod/README.md

 ![Graph Query Result - Nitro](hotrod-project/docs/docs-4/nitro/images/graph-query-vos.png)

-In combination with the `.toJSON()` method, this strategy can produce JSON objects for entire branches of database data with a few lines of code.
+In combination with the `.toJSON()` methods, this strategy can produce JSON objects for entire branches of database data with a few lines of code.
 The query is available for your application as the method call: